-Do not include activities that are ineligible uses of funds under EPA’s Assessment Grant (e.g., land acquisition; building demolition that is not necessary to assess contamination at the site; building construction, site preparation, or remediation).
+Do not include activities that are ineligible uses of EPA Assessment Grant funds (e.g., land acquisition; building demolition that is not necessary to assess contamination at the site; building construction, site preparation, or remediation).

-Please refer to the FY24 FAQs for additional examples of eligible and ineligible uses of funds (including administrative costs).
-For questions not covered by the FY24 FAQs, contact your Regional Brownfields Contact listed in Section VII.
+Please refer to the FY25 FAQs for additional examples of eligible and ineligible uses of funds (including administrative costs).
+For questions not covered by the FY25 FAQs, contact your Regional Brownfields Contact listed in Section VII.